dss-web/jobbnorge-block/readme.txt

 5. Custom Select field for employer ID.
 Ctrl-click (Windows) or Cmd-click (Mac) to select multiple employers.
 Shift-click to select a range of employers.

 == Changelog ==

+= 2.2.2 =
+* Update block.json to include default value and role for employerID This change ensures that users can edit the content of the blocks when the template has been locked for content-only editing.

 = 2.2.1 =